 A quick script: “I am writing to request that the agenda item related to Energy Division Draft Resolution E-4907 be held or removed from the February 8th, 2018 agenda as it should be done within a current rule-making or have its own.
 If not, then Commissioners should vote no on this resolution, as it imposes too significant and unnecessary burdens on newly forming Community Choice agencies.”

 The Commission is scheduled (if we don’t get still another extension) to vote on the resolution and the fate of the emerging Community Choice agencies on Thursday, February 8th.
-Please mark your calendars, and attend this important meeting in San Francisco which will probably have a Rally and Press Conference before it.
-Look for it here on this website.
+Please mark your calendars, and attend this important meeting in San Francisco which will have a Rally and Press Conference before it.